CSol314/CppMicroServices/doc/src/tutorial/index.rst

 This tutorial creates successively more complex bundles to illustrate most of the features and functionality offered by the C++ Micro Services library.
-It is heavily base on the Apache Felix OSGi Tutorial.
+It is heavily based on the Apache Felix OSGi Tutorial.

 .. toctree::